stephenfowler/InventoryManager/README.md

 * Prefered boundary crossing structure is JSON
 * Authentication will be mocked
 * Notification mechanism will be mocked and simplistic.
-* Frequently I think of APIs being something that is tied to HTTP, however, for this exercise I am not going to build it with HTTP wrapping frameworks because a good API may be just something internal.
-It should be simple enough to update it to be a public facing API via HTTP.
+* Frequently I think of APIs being something that is tied to HTTP.
+I added a super simple and untested WEB API on top of my models.
+I won't apologize for the current untested state because I simply haven't had time to give it at this time.
+* The cleanup would be run daily in some sort of server side job.
+That is my assumption and there isn't anything in the Web API for it.

 ## Notes: ##
 ####Initial thoughts reading specs: